damianoneill/nats/README.md

 The diaego network like the SaaS network has a 3 node nats.io server cluster.

-The hsbc network contains two 3 node nats.io server cluster, both clusters run in the same network.
+The hsbc network contains two 3 node nats.io server clusters, both clusters run in the same network.
 This configuration simulates an environment where each nats server is servicing a subset of the total nats publisher / subscriber within an organisation.

 nats.io provides support natively for this type of deployment, its describes using the term leaf, further information is available in this article -- https://docs.nats.io/running-a-nats-service/configuration/leafnodes